-There is much that you can do to maintain the best possible muscle function and overall fitness and health.
-Exercise can help you regain strength and function to some extent, if you understand which of your muscles are still capable of some recovery.
-Exercise can also help alleviate pain.
+There is good evidence that exercise can help slow and even reverse the loss of function caused by FSHD.
+Exercise is also essential for your overall fitness and health.
+While exercise probably does not reverse the disease process itself, it helps strengthen muscles that are still healthy.
+A physical or occupational therapist can guide you in figuring out targeted exercises, stretches, etc. to support the healthy muscles and develop ways of moving and carrying out daily functions that avoid causing muscle strain and pain.
 There is no one-size-fits-all solution, however.
 It takes research, persistence, and creativity to find a regimen that works for you and your body.
 Our downloadable brochure Physical Therapy and Exercise for FSHD was written by leading experts to help you and your physical therapist work as a team.

 Scroll down to browse our videos and articles on Physical Therapy and Exercise.

 Physical therapy and exercise blog posts